What are Scleral Lenses?

 - Mini-scleral lenses vault over the whole corneal surface and rest on the anterior sclera.

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates help patients from all over New York City or The East Side, New York.
-Dr. Farkas, Dr. Kassalow, and Dr. Resnick will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Drs.
+Farkas, Kassalow, Resnick & Associates to find out if scleral lenses are right for you.
+Our staff helps patients from all over New York City and Roslyn, New York, and our eye doctors will provide a comprehensive evaluation and the highest level of care.